-- 1 An Act to revise certain provisions pertaining to municipal government. - 2 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 3 Section 1.
-That § 9-6-1 be AMENDED: - 9-6-1.
-Whenever a municipality shall have less than two hundred fifty population, the owners of a majority of the real property therein, both in area and assessed valuation, may petition the circuit court of the county in which such municipality or any part thereof is situated for the dissolution of the municipality.
+ENTITLED An Act to revise certain provisions pertaining to municipal government.

+BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA:

+9-6-1.
 If a municipality has a population of less than two hundred fifty, the owners of a majority of the real property in the municipality, both in area and assessed valuation, may file a petition for the dissolution of the municipality.
 The petition for dissolution must be filed in the circuit court of the county in which the municipality is situated.
 If the municipality is located in more than one county, the petition for dissolution may be filed in either county.

-- 9-6-2.
-Such petition for dissolution must show the show: - 15 (1) The name of the municipality, the; - 16 (2) The date of its incorporation, the; - 17 (3) The fact that it contains a population of less than two hundred fifty persons, and that the; - (4) That the petitioners are the owners of more than one-half of the real property contained within its limits, in area, as shown by a recorded deed or other instrument evidencing title to the property; and - (5) That the petitioners are the owners of more than one-half of-such the real property contained within the limits of the municipality, in assessed valuation, as shown by the last assessment thereof prior to the filing of such petition.
-Such petition shall be verified by the affidavit of two or more of the petitioners to the effect that the statements contained in it are true and be filed in the office of the clerk of the circuit court most recent assessed values available from the county or counties in which the municipality is situated at the time of filing the petition for dissolution.
+9-6-2.
+A petition for dissolution must show:

+- (1) The name of the municipality; - (2) The date of its incorporation; - (3) The fact that it contains a population of less than two hundred fifty persons; - (4) That the petitioners are the owners of more than one-half of the real property contained within its limits, in area as shown by a recorded deed or other instrument evidencing title to the property; and - (5) That the petitioners are the owners of more than one-half of the real property contained within the limits of the municipality, in assessed valuation, as shown by the most recent assessed values available from the county or counties in which the municipality is situated at the time of filing the petition for dissolution.